-A core issue of ``thinking with images'', and multi-modal CoT reasoning in general, is that learning is a lot more complex than for standard, text-only reasoning: the LLM must acquire the ability to manage multi-turn conversations and tool calls that repeatedly mix visual and reasoning tokens within the context window \citep{sarch2025groundedreinforcementlearningvisual, wang2025pixel, zheng2025deepeyes, kumar2025reinforcingvlmsusetools}.
-This is not only computationally expensive, but also more brittle, particularly for smaller models whose performance rapidly degrades when faced with visually heavy contexts (and therefore long token sequences).
+A core issue of ``thinking with images'', and multi-modal CoT reasoning in general, is that learning is considerably more complex than for standard, text-only reasoning: the LLM must acquire the ability to manage multi-turn conversations and tool calls that repeatedly mix visual and reasoning tokens within the context window \citep{sarch2025groundedreinforcementlearningvisual, wang2025pixel, zheng2025deepeyes, kumar2025reinforcingvlmsusetools}.
+This is not only computationally expensive, but also more brittle, particularly for smaller models whose performance rapidly degrades when faced with long token sequences due to visually heavy contexts and extended reasoning chains \citep{Tian2025}, which amplify VLMs' difficulty with fine visual details \citep{Rahmanzadehgervi2024} and their tendency to fall into bias-driven ``mirage reasoning'' \citep{Vo2025,Asadi2026}.
 Furthermore, a monolithic approach is inflexible and lacks a mechanism to adapt the allocated compute to the difficulty of the vision task: when to terminate the response is left to the LLM.

-Here, we propose a new, more efficient test-time scaling strategy for VLMs, motivated by context-engineering principles \citep{Mei2025a} that maintain that operating CoTs in unstructured fashion (in our case, entangling perception and reasoning tokens), hinders effective organization of the context and can thereby impair task performance.
+Here, we propose a new, more efficient test-time scaling strategy for VLMs, motivated by context engineering principles \citep{Mei2025a} that maintain that operating CoTs in an unstructured fashion (in our case, entangling perception and reasoning tokens), hinders effective organization of the context and can thereby impair task performance.

 Our architecture draws inspiration from systems and visual neuroscience, and specifically the biological brain's hierarchical information processing architecture, where early visual areas first extract low-level features that are elaborated through parallel ``what'' and ``where'' visual pathways \citep{Mishkin1983, Kravitz2011}.
 This information then converges and is mixed in high-dimensional codes in prefrontal cortex \citep{Rigotti2013, Tye2024}, the cortical area viewed as responsible for integrating sensory inputs and contextual information, and supporting the implementation of our flexible goal-oriented thoughts, learning and behavior \citep{Miller2001,Sung2025a}.